Erunn/Linux/README.md

 systemd-pcrnvdone.service
 ```

-> [!IMPORTANT]
-> **TPM & Measured Boot Masking**
-> The masking of `systemd-pcr*` and `systemd-tpm2*` services is intended for systems **not using LUKS encryption** or TPM-based disk unlocking.
-On this specific build, these are disabled to eliminate the 5+ second software delay caused by the system waiting for the TPM chip to initialize and measure the boot stages.
->
-> *If you plan to use TPM-based full disk encryption in the future, these services must remain unmasked.*

 **Disable delays caused by Network waiting**

 By default, some systems wait for a confirmed internet connection before reaching the login manager.
 Disabling this service allows the desktop to load while Wi-Fi connects in the background.